JaysonPye/Journal/readme.md

+# This Journal has been moved to https://github.com/JaysonPye/pyegramming/blob/main/daily-log.md

 # My Journal

 Welcome to my GitHub journal!
 Here I document my learning journey, projects, and daily thoughts.
 Recently this has turned more into a daily life blog.